Adult education: Characteristics of non-participating adults in education

 Previous research findings suggest that as adults get older, they are less likely to participate in AE (adult education).
 The International Adult Literacy Survey (IALS), nationally representative samples of adults aged 16–65 in 23 OECD countries, has found that older age groups had lower participation rates than younger age groups.
 Particularly, adults aged 16 to 25 were on average about three times more likely to participate than older adults aged 56 to 65.

 Eurobarometer survey, national representative samples of adult aged 15 to 65 of European Union countries, also revealed that adults in the three youngest age groups examined (ages 15–24, ages 25–39, and ages 40–54) were more likely to participate in AE than age group of 55+.
 Moreover, the Eurobarometer survey shows that participation rate declined from younger to older adults.
 Participation rate of European countries was 59% for adults aged 15–24.
 The rate began to decline 38% for adults aged 25–39 and it also fell down to 31% for adults aged 40–54.
 Participation rate was 17% for adults above 55.
 Reason of why older adults' participation declined relates mainly to lack of promotion and support.
 When people get old, their chances to take promotion for any AE programs are reduced.

 In many OECD and European countries, employers often support their workers to attend in AE programs since they consider that workers with higher-educated and skilled are crucial indicators of development for companies.
 Therefore, older adults cannot get promotions from their employers because of the gradual loss of seniority, learning ability and performance.
-Since older adults are rarely offered a promotion from their employers, and the cost would be an obstacle for participation, they are unable to take the courses even if they wanted to take part in programmes.
+Since older adults are rarely offered a promotion from their employers, and the cost would be an obstacle for participation, they are unable to take the courses even if they wanted to take part in programs.
 Moreover, lack of motivation and unavailability of learning opportunities could be additional reasons of older adults' low-participation).